arikon/mocha-istanbul/README.md

 ##### _Boolean_ `options.coverage` (default: `false`)

-Setting this to true makes the task emit a grunt event `coverage`, that will contain the lcov data from the file, containing the following callback `function(lcovcontent, done)`, and you must manually call `done()` when you are finished, else the grunt task will hang.
+Setting this to true makes the task emit a grunt event `coverage`, that will contain the lcov data from the file, containing the following callback `function(lcovcontent, done)`, and **you must manually call `done()` when you are finished, else the grunt task will HANG, and won't allow any other tasks to finish**.
 See more information below

 ##### _Boolean_ `options.dryRun` (default: `false`)